The MTM EXperience

 This service empowers participants to alter community perceptions attributed to Post-release Syndrome and encourage them to:

-Add the names of returning citizen-friendly employers registry
+Add the names of returning citizen-friendly employers to the registry

 Link returning citizens to returning citizen-friendly communities of faith

-Train others by hosting “The MTM EXperience” within organizations
+Train others by hosting “The MTM EXperience” within your network(s)

-Education and advocate to others about Post-release Syndrome
+Educate and advocate to others about Post-Release Syndrome

 Ready to sign up?